Upon a contract of work being agreed, the following terms will apply:

 Now.
 Let’s have that cake.

-(This policy was last updated on the 16th June 2018 – and considering the sheer amount of time taken to create it, will probably be reviewed again once Hell has frozen over.)
+(This policy was last updated on the 10th July 2022 – and considering the sheer amount of time taken to create and maintain it, will probably be reviewed again once Hell has frozen over.)

 Pete Nottage is a presenter, voiceover and writer.